Skip to main content

 Add live subtitles and translations

-You can add live subtitles to display as captions on your presentation, so no matter what you’re saying, you’ll be able to see your text displayed onscreen, even if you go off-script.
-This is an ideal solution for accessibility, and you can ensure that no matter who you’re presenting to, they won’t miss a word.
-You can even translate directly to another language, so nobody will miss a word in any language you choose!
+Add live subtitles to display as captions on your presentation, so no matter what you’re saying, you’ll be able to see your text displayed onscreen, even if you go off-script.
+This is an ideal solution for accessibility, ensuring that no matter who you’re presenting to, they won’t miss a word.
+Even translate directly to another language, so nobody will miss a word in any language you choose!

 To turn on live subtitles and translations in your presentation: